jaggyluis/test-mesh-parser/README.md

 ### Installing

--   clone this repo, and run in Node.js
+-   clone this repo
+-   run npm install to get typescript and webpack installed
+-   run one of [npm run build/ npm run start / npm run test (broken)] to get up and running

 ### Running Tests
 ```